Ian-kensington-chadwick-the-3rd/Note-maker/README.md

 ## Description

-Note-maker Is a fullstack website application that uses express and node.js to save your data to to an an data base json folder.
+Note-maker Is a fullstack website application that uses express and node.js to save your data to a data base json folder.

 ## what I learned